Misbah-Rizaee/Machine-Learning-Project/README.md

-# Machine Learning Project-Predicting Fire Brigade Notional Price
+# Machine Learning Project

-## Introduction
+## Predicting Fire Brigade Notional Price

 London Fire Brigade is forced to allocate a large number of fire-fighters as well as pumps around London on a daily basis.
 This is a time-consuming process for the LFB1, as well as a real grapple for fire-fighters.